-Black Welcome Week: August 30 –September 15, 2016
+Black Welcome Week: August 26 –September 11, 2016

 Black Welcome Week is a collaborative effort between CBCSA, the Black Student Assembly (BSA), and black student organizations aimed to introduce new and returning students to the multiple and diverse cultural events and opportunities that are part of the Trojan experience.
 Activities range from engaging students in civic and community involvement to indulging in cultural foods while socializing with students, faculty and staff.
 Don't miss out on this great opportunity to engage in this Trojan family tradition.

-Black Family Weekend: October 23-25, 2015
+Black Family Weekend: October 6-9, 2016

-African American Recognition Dinner & Cultural Celebration: May 11-12, 2016
+African American Recognition Dinner & Cultural Celebration: May 8-11, 2017

 Project ReMix is an interactive program that explores the intersectionality of identities of students from various ethnic and racial backgrounds.
 In order to create a culture of inclusion, Project ReMix educates, engages, and empowers participants to understand how the complexity of their identities are linked to issues of social justice.

 It introduces students who might not otherwise seek out the specific cultural centers for resources and support.
-The program partners with Asian Pacific American Student Services (APASS) and El Centro Chicano (ECC) and Lesbian, Gay, Bisexual, Transgender (LGBT).
+The program partners with Asian Pacific American Student Services (APASS) and El Centro Chicano (ECC) and Lesbian, Gay, Bisexual, Transgender Resource Center (LGBT).